The justification for the operation appears to be largely grounded in a desire to

 birth.
 Some believe that the milk of the mother will become poisonous if her clitoris

-These claims appear to have little or no support outside of countries where FGM is common.
+These claims appear to have zero support within the medical community and no support from the public except in those countries where FGM/C is common.

 The fear of AIDS has been used by both sides of this issue.
-Shiek Badri stated in
+Sheik Badri stated in

 1997-JUN: "Those who are not circumcised get AIDS easily" But opponents

-to the practice note that AIDS is spread by unhygienic practices normally
+to the practice note that AIDS is sometimes spread by unhygienic practices normally

 present during the